Skip to content

 • Thread limit: 1

 • Platform support: Primarily Amiga, but supports others as well.
-Check list to the right
+Check list here to the right

 If you're looking to scrape the Amiga RetroPlay LHA files, there's no better way to do this than using the openretro module.
 It is by far the best WHDLoad Amiga database on the internet when it comes to data scraping, and maybe even the best Amiga game info database overall.